Mental Health Matters

 Mental Health Awareness

 We've joined the national effort to raise awareness, reduce the stigma, and equip members of our community as they pursue mental wellbeing.
-Visit us every weekend to be encouraged with a practical message of hope.
+Visit us this weekend and be encouraged with this practical message of hope, "Battle for Your Mind" with Lead Pastor Robert Wachs.

 Resources